 The Authority's focus on planning and development initiatives supports the economic growth of the City of Miami.
 The MPA continuously anticipates and forecasts future parking and development needs within the different areas of the City.
-Notwithstanding the impact of the pandemic on the past fiscal year, the Authority has continuously identified strategic opportunities to enter into public-private partnerships to expand parking inventory, stimulate economic development, and support community vitality and social prosperity.
-In the fiscal year 2022, the Authority commenced several projects to ensure the community's growth and development.
-These projects will result in the generation of additional jobs, enhanced curb appeal, and the development of a sense of community in the City.
+In fiscal year 2023, the Authority facilitated three strategic public-private partnerships to provide the City of Miami with an expanded parking inventory, additional amenities, and a robust micro-mobility network.
+These initiatives enabled MPA to serve our community better and, more importantly, generate more jobs, enhance curb appeal, bring community members together, and improve the quality of life for constituents of Miami.